imgag/IGV_genome_ensembl/README.md

-# IGV_genome_ensembl
+# Note: This project is discontinued!
+See the [GSvar documentation](https://github.com/imgag/ngs-bits/blob/master/doc/GSvar/igv_integration.md#igv-gene-trackgenome) for details how we build a IGV genome based on Ensembl now.

+# IGV genome based on Ensembl
-A IGV reference genome annotated with Ensembl gene/transcript info
+A IGV reference genome annotated with Ensembl gene/transcript info.

 ## Requirements
 - Python 3